tomasvillani/Proyecto-final-DAW/README.md

 Aunque los administradores no pueden interactuar con el chatbot, tienen el control total para garantizar el buen funcionamiento del gimnasio.

-## Laravel Sponsors

-We would like to extend our thanks to the following sponsors for funding Laravel development.
-If you are interested in becoming a sponsor, please visit the [Laravel Partners program](https://partners.laravel.com).

 ## Documentos de interés

 Consulta los siguientes documentos para obtener información detallada sobre el proceso de desarrollo: